Skip to Content

 DISTANCEGRAPH graph viewer

-2. Set the vertex and edge names using the graph viewer settings.
+2. Set the vertex and edge names using the property graph viewer settings.

 Set the vertex label to NAME.